nini1972/comicbook-creator/backend/output/the_mirrorborn_protocol_premise_in_a_hidden_lab_be.md

-Error: Assembly halted.
-The panel validation check failed because all 6 required image files are missing.
-Please re-run the image generation task and ensure all panel files are present before attempting assembly again.
+Comic assembly process halted.

+**VALIDATION STATUS: FAIL**

+Cannot proceed with comic layout and assembly.
+The image generation task failed to produce any of the required 6 panel images.
+All panels are missing.

+**Recommendation:**
+Manual intervention is required.
+Escalate to the technical team to investigate the root cause of the image generation failures as detailed in the "Orchestration Report".
+Do not re-run the comic creation pipeline until the image generation service is confirmed to be operational and all 6 panel images can be successfully created.